DataONEorg/Education/_lessons/lessons/09_analysis/index.md

 - Collaborating to support data citation
 - How to cite data
 - How to obtain a persistent identifier for a data set
-- Best practices to support data citation
+- Best practices for data citation

 ---
 # Learning Objectives
 After completing this lesson, the participant will be able to: